Fred Fuchs: Career

 Fuchs became known for the television series Faerie Tale Theatre.
 He afterwards became president of American Zoetrope, and thus had a hand in producing films such as The Godfather Part III (1990), The Rainmaker (1997) and The Virgin Suicides (1999).
 With CBC, his work included the television series What It's Like Being Alone (2006).
 Later, he was an executive producer of the Starz and GK-TV series Camelot.
 Most recently, Fuchs has been the executive producer of the films Monkey Beach (2020) and The Virtuoso (2021).
 He also has founded a charitable organization that owns and operates an independent cinema, the Westdale Theatre, in Hamilton, Ontario.

-Fuchs gained further attention when he was the subject of a joke in the web series Angry Video Game Nerd, originating in an episode where James Rolfe's character "The Nerd" sees Fuchs' name in the credits of Bram Stoker's Dracula and jokingly pronounces it "Fred Fucks," due to the font used making the "h" look like a "k".
+Fuchs gained further attention when he was the subject of a joke in the web series Angry Video Game Nerd, originating in an episode where James Rolfe's character "The Nerd" sees Fuchs' name in the credits of Bram Stoker's Dracula and jokingly pronounces it "Fred Fucks", due to the font used making the "h" look like a "k".
 This later became a recurring joke throughout the series, with Gilbert Gottfried portraying a fictionalized version of him, as a deranged programmer who developed the PlayStation 4 game Life of Black Tiger (actually from Korean developer 1Games).
-A separate fictionalization of Fuchs additionally appears as the final boss in Angry Video Game Nerd Adventures and its enhanced port Angry Video Game Nerd I & II Deluxe; in the latter he was given a new design in Gottfried's likeness and new dialogue matching the personality of Gottfried's portrayal of the character.
+A separate fictionalization of Fuchs additionally appears as the final boss in Angry Video Game Nerd Adventures and its enhanced port Angry Video Game Nerd I & II Deluxe; in the original release, his likeness was based on that of the game's lead programmer, Sam Beddoes, while in the rerelease, he was given a new design in Gottfried's likeness and new dialogue matching the personality of Gottfried's portrayal of the character.